idobarel/local-sudo-phishing/README.md

-# linux privilege acceleration | phising
+# linux privilege acceleration | phishing

 A simple sudo - phishing program that allows you to still the root user password